tommyknocker/pdo-database-class/README.md

 // Gives: SELECT * FROM users where fullName like 'John%'
 ```

-Also you can use raw where conditions:
+You can use raw where conditions:

 ```php
 $db->where("id != companyId");